Hidden East Anglia:

 Cambridgeshire Federations of Women's Institutes: 'The Cambridgeshire Village Book' (Countryside Books, 1989), p.54.

 Ely, Cambridgeshire: There is more than one candidate for the lost village of Cratendune near Ely, but a likely site is south of the cathedral, in the Barton Farm area.
-Here, at about TL538797 there used to be St. Audrey's Well, which was no more than a muddy pond by the 1970s.
+Here, at about TL538797 there used to be St. Aldreth's or Audrey's Well, which was no more than a muddy pond by the 1970s, and is now a spot on the edge of the city golf course.

 Source: A. D. Hippesley Coxe: ‘Haunted Britain’ (Pan Books, 1975), p.111.